dinhomathias/Amc/Introduction-to-the-API.md

 ## Beyond the pure API

 That's all very nice, but usually you want your bot to actually react to more complex user input.
-That is, you want to build a chat-bot. `python-telegram-bot` offers a powerful extension module called `telegram.ext` that takes a lot of work of your shoulders.
+That is, you want to build a chat-bot. `python-telegram-bot` offers a powerful extension module called `telegram.ext` that takes a lot of work off your shoulders.
 You can find an introduction at the [Tutorial: Your first bot](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-Your-first-Bot).